💵Monthly Income

 How to Use the Budget Calculator Step by Step

 Next, go through each expense section: housing, transportation, food, healthcare, entertainment, debt, savings and other costs.
 Try to be honest and slightly conservative.
-For example, if you usually spend between 450 and 550 on groceries, enter 550.
 The calculator will then:

 The 50/30/20 Rule vs Zero-Based Budgeting